AkshathRaghav/AkshathRaghav.github.io/_projects/lwl.md

 Below is the algorithm I used for identifying 'lightning-ignited fires' based on GLM and VIIRS (/MODIS) data.
 It was modelled from the method shown [here](https://rmets.onlinelibrary.wiley.com/doi/pdf/10.1002/met.1973).

-Certainly, expressing the concepts as equations within MathJax notation:

 $$
 \text{Let } G_{ij}^{t} \text{ represent the state of a cell in an } n \times m \text{ canvas grid at time } t, \text{ where } i \text{ and } j \text{ are the row and column indices, respectively.}
 $$